 “These qualification tests are significant milestones for the abort motor showing progress for the Orion program and another step closer to deep space missions,” Precourt said.

-SLS is scheduled to launch with the Orion spacecraft on Exploration Mission-1 (EM-1), late in 2018.
-Upcoming milestones for SLS include Areojet Rocketdyne’s series of hot fire tests of the RS-25 flight engine at NASA’s Stennis Flight Center and Orbital ATK’s second five-segment rocket motor qualification static test, which is scheduled for this summer.
+SLS is scheduled to launch the Orion spacecraft on Exploration Mission-1 (EM-1), late in 2018.
+Upcoming milestones for SLS include Aerojet Rocketdyne’s series of hot fire tests of the RS-25 flight engine at NASA’s Stennis Flight Center and Orbital ATK’s second five-segment rocket motor qualification static test, which is scheduled for this summer.
 Boeing is currently building core stage flight hardware at NASA’s Michoud Assembly Facility in New Orleans, and Lockheed Martin is currently testing and assembling the EM-1 crew module at Kennedy Space Center in Florida.

 Jim Sharkey is a lab assistant, writer and general science enthusiast who grew up in Enid, Oklahoma, the hometown of Skylab and Shuttle astronaut Owen K. Garriott.
 As a young Star Trek fan he participated in the letter-writing campaign which resulted in the space shuttle prototype being named Enterprise.
 While his academic studies have ranged from psychology and archaeology to biology, he has never lost his passion for space exploration.
 Jim began blogging about science, science fiction and futurism in 2004.
 Jim resides in the San Francisco Bay area and has attended NASA Socials for the Mars Science Laboratory Curiosity rover landing and the NASA LADEE lunar orbiter launch.